EQUITY IS INTEGRAL TO THE OA2020 MISSION

 The international B15 cohort expressed strong commitment to engaging in local and international partnerships, developing community principles, and promoting both temporary long-term mechanisms to ensure that scholars everywhere are able to publish their articles openly under conditions that are fair and globally equitable.

-Translating this commitment into action, the OA2020 Equity Working Group is currently formulating an invitation to action and promoting discussions among institutions and organizations worldwide to facilitate the development of practical and context-specific mechanisms to address global equity in scholarly journal publishing.
+Translating this commitment into action, the OA2020 Equity Working Group has formulated an invitation to action to promote discussions among institutions and organizations worldwide to facilitate the development of practical and context-specific mechanisms to address global equity in scholarly journal publishing.

 Contact us if you would like to get involved in OA2020’s efforts around equity.